A Room Makeover Guide for Filigree Wall and Floor Stencil

 Never stenciled before?
 You can do this!
 Use wallpaper stencils on one wall, four walls or a section of the wall above a dining room chair rail.
 It's fun and easy!
 Wallpaper and floor stencils are easy-to-use "all over" designs used to recreate the look of fine wallpaper.
 They can be used with any paint indoors or outdoors on walls, floors and ceilings.

-Take some time to practice your technique and test your colors.
 No matter what your experience level, the job will be much easier.
 Start by practicing your stenciling technique on a practice board, a section of sheet rock or a piece of wood.
 It is very important to get the feel for how much paint to put on your roller, sponge or rag.

 - Choose an applicator.
 You can use a natural sea sponge, cotton rags, or a 2" or 4" foam roller.
 (Be sure to select a high-density roller which absorbs less paint for better control.)